Skip to content

 • b: expression

-Returns the maximum value of given values.
+Returns the maximum of the two input arguments.
 Can be used with 2 expressions, fields or parameters.
+For example max(x, y).

 • a: expression